-Originally trained as a painter, but having bounced around in every discipline from music to movement, Dax Tran-Caffee stumbled into the art of puppetry in 2007 and the practice has since consumed her.
-A believer in quick-and-dirty methods of achieving the most results, Dax champions cardboard and its penchant for broad, dramatic constructions.
+Originally trained as a painter, but having bounced around in every discipline from music to movement, Scout Tran-Caffee stumbled into the art of puppetry in 2007 and the practice has since consumed her.
+A believer in quick-and-dirty methods of achieving the most results, Scout champions cardboard and its penchant for broad, dramatic constructions.

 Though the intricacy and scale of some of her puppet apparatuses require the use of other materials salvaged from dumpsters, she always finishes the job with a cardboard-and-glue shell in the tradition of the venerable Bread & Puppet theater.
 Recently she has also been applying cardboard to fine art, attempting to actualize the figures from her previous surrealist watercolors.